MayamaTakeshi/unimrcp_experiments/README.md

 ## Overview

-Here we have a Dockerfile to create a container that will host unimrcp and swig-wrapper (modules to permit to call unimrcp library using python, java, csharp).
+Here we have a Dockerfile to create a container that will host unimrcp and swig-wrapper (modules to permit to call unimrcp library using python, java, c#).

 This will permit to get some experience with unimrcp.